George Fox Born

 |Howland Great Wet Dock Constructed in Rotherhithe |

 William Hopkins Dies

 Ebenezer Hopkins Born

 The earliest Hopkins I know of in my line is William Hopkins (~1634-1705), a gardener and a member of the Society of Friends (Quakers) in St. George's Parish, Southwark, Surrey.
 He was a member of the Southwark Friends Meeting and the Vintner's Company of London.
 He married Katherine ---- (~1646-1704) by 1669.

 |Old Southwark Houses|

-According to two secondary sources, both William and Katherine were born in Northamptonshire, but I've been unable to find any citations or source records to verify this.
-A number of other families who emigrated to Haddonfield, New Jersey had roots in Northamptonshire, including the French, Gill, and Haddon families.
+It was suggested to me that both William and Katherine were born in Northamptonshire, but I've been unable to find any source records to verify this.
+This was suggested due to the number of other families who emigrated to Haddonfield, New Jersey had roots in Northamptonshire, including the French, Gill, and Haddon families.